tobybenjaminclark/mpir/README.md

 ![Total Size](https://img.shields.io/github/repo-size/tobybenjaminclark/mpir)
 [![](https://tokei.rs/b1/github/tobybenjaminclark/mpir?category=code)](https://github.com/tobybenjaminclark/mpir)

 Designed to be modular, MPIR follows a maintainable structure.
 In combination with a strong compilation flag system, this allows for a strong configuration.
 This focus on design allows for expandable software.
-This promotes open source use.
+This promotes open source use in accordance with the GPL license.